Notice of a Change Healthcare Third-Party Incident

 DST is the time between March and November when most U.S. states, including Illinois, turn the clocks forward one hour.
 A few states, including Hawaii and Arizona, do not change from standard time.

-In states that follow DST, the day in March when people "spring forward," many will lose one full hour of sleep.
+In states that follow DST, on the day in March when people “spring forward,” many will lose one full hour of sleep.
 This one hour seems harmless, but it can wreak havoc on the body for days, and even months.

-A Potential Barrier to Sleep
+Daylight Saving Time: A Potential Barrier to Sleep

 Sleep health depends on the balance between two processes:

-1. Sleep homeostasis: the desire to sleep that builds from the moment you wake up through bedtime
+1. Sleep homeostasis: the desire to sleep that builds from the moment you wake up through bedtime.

 2. Circadian rhythm: the body’s natural 24-hour biological cycles, including the sleep-wake cycle that regulates the timing of sleep at night and wakefulness during the day.